 Volume 13 ends with Iroha eating snacks behind her desk while the vice-president is doing all of the work.
 Hachiman tells Iroha that next year he will find her a new rookie that will do all the work for her.

-In volume 14 Iroha gives the graduates a farewell speech and she asks Hachiman if he wants to join the SCP so he can keep helping her.
+In volume 14 Iroha gives the graduates a farewell speech and she asks Hachiman if he wants to join the Student Council so he can keep helping her.

 That’s the end of Iroha’s character arc.
 Iroha gets to do whatever she wants and there are no consequences to any of her actions.